MicrosoftDocs/security/compass/incident-response-process.md

 - Don’t make modifications

-   Unless you face an imminent threat of losing business-critical data (deletion, encryption, exfiltration), don’t start recovery operations until the investigation is complete.
+   Unless you face an imminent threat of losing business-critical data&mdash;such as deletion, encryption, and exfiltration&mdash;don’t start recovery operations until the investigation is complete.

 - Don’t investigate forever

    You must ruthlessly prioritize your investigation efforts.
 For example, only perform forensic analysis on endpoints that attackers have actually used or modified.
 In a major incident where an attacker has administrative privileges, it is practically impossible to investigate all potentially compromised resources (which may include all organization resources).

 - Share information